HackYourFuture-CPH/career-training/week-1/homework.md

 ### How to submit the homework

-Please send the following to Team Responsible on Slack:
+Please send the following to the Team Responsible on Slack:
 - The result of your two personality tests
 - A link to your GitHub page
 - A link to your CV with sharing rights set to "edit"